Deploy Retail mobility dev/test environments on Azure

 Complete the following procedure to deploy a Retail mobility dev/test environment on Azure.

 To customize domain settings, click Customize domain settings.
-Then use the following table to enter information.
+Use the following table to enter information.

 - Click New domain.